-- Towards the end of the course, write a final reflection in which you summarize your overall learning journey.
-Highlight the most impactful insights you've gained and the social issues that resonated with you the most. - Discuss how this course has influenced your awareness of contemporary social issues and your perspective on societal challenges.
+Write a final reflection in which you summarize your overall learning journey.
+Highlight the most impactful insights you have gained and the social issues that resonated with you the most.
+Discuss how this course has influenced your awareness of contemporary social issues and your perspective on societal challenges.